matthew-evrard/mrevrard/content/event/example/index.md

 ---
-title: "α4βδ GABAAreceptors trigger synaptic pruning during adolescence in layer 5 of the prelimbic medial prefrontal cortex. "
+title: "α4βδ GABAA receptors trigger synaptic pruning during adolescence in layer 5 of the prelimbic medial prefrontal cortex. "
 abstract: The removal of excitatory synapses during puberty is an essential occurrence by which neural circuits are streamlined, thus permitting optimal function.
 The medial prefrontal cortex (mPFC) is one of the primary regions